 Myofascial release is not massage but a highly specialised stretching technique used by therapists to treat clients with a variety of soft tissue problems.
 It is used to equalise muscle tension throughout the body, as unequal muscle tension can compress nerves and muscles causing pain.
 The progress of myofascial release is measured by a decrease in the client’s pain and by an improvement in overall posture.

-To understand what Myofascial Release is and why it works, you have to understand a little about fascia.
-Fascia is a thin tissue that covers all the organs of the body.
-This tissue covers every muscle and every fibre within each muscle.
-All muscle stretching, then, is actually stretching of the fascia and the muscle, the myofascial unit.
-When muscle fibres are injured, the fibres and the fascia which surrounds it become short and tight.
+Understanding what myofascial release is and how it works, we need to look at the fascia, a thin tissue that covers all the organs of the body, every muscle and every fibre within each muscle.
+Therefore all muscle stretching is actually stretching of the fascia and the muscle, the myofascial unit.
+When muscle fibres are injured, the fibres and the fascia which surround them become short and tight.
 This uneven stress can be transmitted through the fascia to other parts of the body, causing pain and a variety of other symptoms in areas you often wouldn’t expect.
-Myofascial Release treats these symptoms by releasing the uneven tightness in injured fascia.

-In other words, Myofascial Release is stretching of the fascia.
+Myofascial release treats these symptoms by releasing the uneven tightness in the injured fascia, in other words, loosening of the fascia.

-The stretch is guided by feedback the therapist feels from the patient’s body.
-This feedback tells the therapist how much force to use, the direction of the stretch and how long to stretch.
-Small areas of muscle are stretched at a time.
+The movement is guided by feedback the therapist feels from the client’s body.
+This tells the therapist which muscles to stretch, how much force to use, the direction of the stretch and how long to stretch, with small areas of the muscle being stretched at a time.
 Sometimes the therapist uses only two fingers to stretch a small part of a muscle.
-The feedback the therapist feels determines which muscles are stretched and in what order.

-The therapist will be able to find sore spots just by feel.
-Often, patients are unable to pinpoint some sore spots or have grown used to them until the Physiotherapist finds them.
-The size and sensitivity of these sore spots, called Myofascial Trigger Points, will decrease with treatment.
+The technique involves a very hands-on approach, with the therapist able to find sore spots just by feel.
+Often, clients are unable to pinpoint some sore spots or have grown used to them until the therapist finds them.
+The size and sensitivity of these sore spots, called myofascial trigger points, will decrease with treatment.